-In a world of Instagram pics, where do you go to find something unique?
-Well, if you’re in Los Angeles you can go to the Museum of Illusions on Hollywood Boulevard’s Walk of Fame.
-I was invited for a visit, so Doug and I jumped on the LA Metro from North Hollywood and got off at Hollywood and Highland.
+In a world of Instagram pics, where do you go to find a unique photo opportunity?
+If you’re in Los Angeles, you can go to the Museum of Illusions on Hollywood Boulevard’s Walk of Fame.
+I was invited to check it out so my “cameraman” and I took the LA Metro from North Hollywood and got off at Hollywood and Highland.

 Hollywood Blvd isn’t for everyone

-It’s a zoo but great for people watching.
+The boulevard is kind of a zoo but lots of fun for people watching.
 If you aren’t into crowds and craziness, then you may want to go to the beach instead.
-However, if you want to experience the wildlife and not the furry kind, then come on down.
+However, if you want to experience the wildlife in Hollywood and I don’t mean the furry kind, then come on down.
 It’s like Fisherman’s Wharf or Times Square with plenty of tour buses, hustlers, and sightseers.

 As we walked to the museum, we passed by a variety of Spidermen, Mickey Mouse, Snow White, and even Chewbacca.

 The Museum of Illusions